mzand111/MZBase/README.md

 2. Methods that were not needed to be async were converted to sync version.
 3. Thanks to the change that all the db entities now implement `IConvertibleDBModelEntity`, insert method now works with any instance of a `DomainModelEntity`.
+4. To reflect changes made to `IRepositoryAsync` and `IBaseRepositoryAsync`, this package now contains both `BaseRepositoryAsync` and `RepositoryAsync`.
+The second could be used when you are not considering to use UoW pattern.

+## MZBase.Domain
+1.  `IDto<DomainObject, PrimaryKey>` could be used to implement domain object related Dto classes.